GRAMOPHONE April 2002

 Diario ABC, Madrid 31.05.1997

-During his career Jarek has been a member of the European Jeunesses Musicales, Festival Orchestra "Sinfonia Helvetica" and a collaborator with the Dortmunder Philharmoniker, "Arthur Rubinstein" Philharmonic Orchestra, Łódź Radio Orchestra, Bilbao Symphony Orchestra, Bournemouth Symphony Orchestra, Royal Scottish National Orchestra, Royal Philharmonic Orchestra, Welsh National Opera, BBC Philharmonic, Philharmonia Orchestra - London, Hallé Orchestra, Orchestra of the Royal Opera House Covent Garden and London Symphony Orchestra.
+During his career Jarek has been a member of the European Jeunesses Musicales, Festival Orchestra "Sinfonia Helvetica" and a collaborator with the Dortmunder Philharmoniker, "Arthur Rubinstein" Philharmonic Orchestra, Łódź Radio Orchestra, Bilbao Symphony Orchestra, Bournemouth Symphony Orchestra, Royal Scottish National Orchestra, Royal Philharmonic Orchestra, Welsh National Opera, BBC Philharmonic, Philharmonia Orchestra - London, Hallé Orchestra, London Philharmonic Orchestra, Orchestra of the Royal Opera House Covent Garden and London Symphony Orchestra.

 His interest in chamber music has driven him to be a founding member of the ensemble "Quinteto Barroco" and the wind quintet "Alizé".
 In the United Kingdom he is a member of BBC NOW Soloists and "Quintillion Ensemble".
 In 2007 he recorded a CD with this group.
 His solo compact disc recording with the Basque National Orchestra includes a - "Sinfonia Sacra" of Francisco Escudero.